openstack/openstack-manuals/doc/arch-design/source/multi-site-technical-considerations.rst

 example of this technique, as well as a configuration walk-through, is available at http://docs.openstack.org/developer/swift/replication_network.html#dedicated-replication-network.
-Another option in this scenario is to build a dedicated set of tenant private networks across the secondary link, using overlay networks with a third party mapping the site overlays to each other.
+Another option in this scenario is to build a dedicated set of project private networks across the secondary link, using overlay networks with a third party mapping the site overlays to each other.